ctkelley/NotebookSIAMFANL/README.md

 ## Das Ende

 I finished [the book](https://my.siam.org/Store/Product/viewproduct/?ProductId=44313635) and it went to the printer in September 2022.
 This means that the project is __done__.
 I will not be adding new functionality to [SIAMFANLEquations](https://github.com/ctkelley/SIAMFANLEquations.jl) or new content to these notebooks.
-Future releases will only fix typos and bugs.
+Future releases will only fix typos and bugs, respond to changes in the Julia ecosystem that introduce bugs (see PyPlot), or update and test the notebooks with new versions of Julia.

 ## Funding